-Operational risks are those risks that affect the Company's ability to continue operations in the ordinary course of business.
+Operational risks are those risks that affect the Corporation's ability to continue operations in the ordinary course of business.
 In general, Cenovus's operations are subject to general risks affecting the oil and gas industry.
-The Company's operational risks include, but are not limited to: operational and safety considerations; transportation constraints and interruptions; phased growth execution; uncertainty of reserves and resources estimates; reservoir performance and technical challenges; partner risks; competition; technology; third-party claims; land claims; key personnel; and information systems.
+The Corporation's operational risks include, but are not limited to: operational and safety considerations; market access constraints and transportation interruptions (pipeline, marine or rail); phased growth execution; uncertainty of reserves and resources estimates; reservoir performance and technical challenges; partner risks; competition; technology limitations; third-party claims; land claims; leadership and talent gaps; and information system failures.